Esteebaan23/Store_Sales_Time_Series_XGboost/README.md

 ## Setup

-1. Download the Zip file and open it.
+1. Download the Deployment 2 Zip file and open it.

 2. Create Viirtual environments
    ```bash